Click-to-scroll-up Image

 NWS Storm Prediction Center Norman OK

-...THERE IS A MODERATE RISK OF SEVERE THUNDERSTORMS ACROSS PARTS OF
+...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS ACROSS THE

 ...SUMMARY...